Sethupathi (film): Critical reception

-Vishal Menon of The Hindu said that it was a good thriller and a better family drama.
-Latha Srinivasan of DNA wrote that there were no loud over-the-top dialogues and punchlines that were typical of all on-screen cops in Tamil films and Vijay Sethupathi outshone many other Kollywood heroes as the cop.
-Malini Mannath of New Indian Express wrote that it is another feather in the cap for Vijay Sethupathi, who reveals his versatility yet again handles his role with remarkable understanding.
+Vishal Menon of The Hindu said that Sethupathi was a good thriller and a better family drama.
+Latha Srinivasan of Daily News and Analysis wrote that there were no loud over-the-top dialogues and punchlines that were typical of all on-screen cops in Tamil films and Vijay Sethupathi had outshone many other Tamil film heroes as the cop.
+Malini Mannath of The New Indian Express wrote that it is another feather in the cap for Sethupathi, who reveals his versatility yet again handles his role with remarkable understanding.
 Anupama Subramaniam of Deccan Chronicle wrote that "Vijay Sethupathi's moves are full of energy and enthusiasm and his impeccable dialogue delivery is a treat to watch."
+Sify wrote, "The biggest strength of the film is the fine characterization of Vijay Sethupathi and his effortless performance".